TwistByrn/EVE-NG_Lab_Topo_Generator/README.md

 For now, the topology_details.yml will be filled out manually with the routers or switch templates available to you in your EVE environment.

+The pb.gen.topology.yml will create a .unl file under eve_lab_topo folder that can be copied to your /opt/unetlab/labs/ directory on your EVE server.

 ## Here is an example of the topology_details.yml.
 For more than 2 nodes simply copy the contents of Node1 or Node2 and increment the number however you see fit.
 ### net_id will be the network ID that physically connects your virtual routers and switches and should be referenced in the Network section of the topology_details.yml file.